gogognome/gogotextsearch/README.md

     // matches == true

 The class `StringSearch` matches stirng literala case-insensitively, hence `Barefoot` matches `foo AND bar`.

+### Alternatives to String.indexOf()

+If you are looking for an implemention of `String.indexOf()` that is case insensitive, you can use `CaseInsensitiveStringSearch` like this:

+    CaseInsensitiveStringSearch caseInsensitiveStringSearch = new CaseInsensitiveStringSearch()
+    int index = caseInsensitiveStringSearch.indexOfIgnoreCase("Barefoot is a movie directed by Andrew Flemming.", "Foot");
+    // index == 4

+If you have want to find the index of different string literals in one string again and again the for large strings it is more efficient to use _suffix arrays_.
+This is a technique to quickly generate a kind of lookup table for the string using very little extra memory.
+You can use it like this:

+    boolean caseSensitive = true;
+    SuffixArray suffixArray = new SuffixArray("bla blop bla", caseSensitive);
+    int index = suffixArray.indexOf("blop");
+    // index == 4
+    List<Integer> indixes = suffixArray.indexesOf("bla");
+    // indixes == [0, 9]

 ## Text file search